 That many of these programs are implemented after single events or longer-term image problems show that, while each initiative has its own motivation, increasing rapport, trust, and overall relationship with the public is a driving point behind most changes that are made.

-This is not to say that Brown’s tenure as chief did not come with its share of controversy.
+Departments seeking to shift public opinion must be careful not to lose internal support.
+Click To Tweet This is not to say that Brown’s tenure as chief did not come with its share of controversy.
 Several of the moves he made came at the cost of officer job satisfaction and morale, which is a serious concern when the problems ultimately affect people responsible for the success of the changes.
 Comparatively low salaries, increased hours, scheduling conflicts, and a perceived lack of respect and appreciation — perhaps due in part to public firing notices — led to a “mass exodus” of officers from the DPD, with more than 40 officers leaving the department in May 2016 alone.
 Brown left a slate of internal problems like these to his interim replacement when he resigned, leading local media to comment on the many internal issues that would need to be resolved following his departure.
 Demanding scheduling practices and other workplace-impacting moves that he enacted also caused various police unions to call for his resignation.